 Most operators will have you do a test dive to ensure that your equipment works and that you have necessary survival skills such as mask-clearing.
 I was glad we did it because I ended up needing more weight than usual for all my Galapagos dives.

 Diving ranges from $160-180usd per day which includes equipment and a hot lunch onboard.
 We recommend Scuba Iguana for their consistently-good ratings and avoiding buying from a storefront.
 We ended up diving with a company that charged people $20 more per person for the SAME dive as us and had really bad reviews.
 It ended up being fine, but diving is not a sport that you want to skimp on.

 In addition to diving, walking and snorkelling tours, interested people can also book fishing trips from any of the agents on the island.

 Where to Stay

-We did a combination of Couch Surfing with a lovely family and their super-cute animals which we loved, and stayed at Hostal Espana which is a great budget option.
-It was a nice-sized room with private bathroom, air-conditioning (which we didn’t need to use), TV with cable, and a small kitchen on the main floor for cooking for about $35usd per night.
+We did a combination of Couch Surfing with a lovely family and their super-cute animals which we loved and stayed at Hostal Espana which is a great budget option.
+It was a nice-sized room with a private bathroom, air-conditioning (which we didn’t need to use), TV with cable, and a small kitchen on the main floor for cooking for about $35usd per night.
 The Wi-Fi sucked but that’s the case everywhere in the Galapagos Islands.

 Where to Eat and Drink on Santa Cruz, Galapagos